Apprenticeships 'decline' hits economic development says committee

 Ministers have made a commitment to increase apprenticeship opportunities for young people as part of a five-year programme.

-However, the committee found what it called "significant stigma, myth and gender stereotyping" surrounding apprenticeships.'Change perceptions'
+However, the committee found what it called "significant stigma, myth and gender stereotyping" surrounding apprenticeships.

 Members are concerned by a sharp drop in numbers in recent years, against growing demand.